SentimensRG/txCelery/README.md

 [![PyPI version](https://badge.fury.io/py/txCelery.svg)](http://badge.fury.io/py/txCelery)

+##Deprecation Notice

+txCelery is no longer being developed.
+Open an issue if you would like to maintain the project.

 ## Motivation

 Celery is an outstanding choice for dispatching *short-lived*, computationally-expensive tasks to a distributed backend system.
 Note the emphasis; Celery is ill-suited for tasks tasks that require updating some in-memory representation with out-of-process data.
 If you want a specific process to read data from standard input, for instance, good luck...